Cais/opus-latere/readme.txt

 Please see the `readme.txt` file found under the `../wp-content/opus-primus/` folder for common questions and answers already addressed in the Parent-Theme.

+Q: I'm using an older version of Opus Primus, why won't this Child-Theme work?

+Opus Latere requires Opus Primus to be at least version 1.3 or later to work.

 == Notes ==
 1. $content_width is set based on how many columns being used and the common display size of 1024px * 768px.